The Truth About Forgiving Your Ex: Top 4 Myths Busted

 Myth 1: Forgiving Condones Bad Behavior

 It can seem counterintuitive to forgive your Ex for past, or ongoing, bad behavior.
 It may feel a little like you’re condoning it or trivializing its impact on you and others in the fall-out zone, like your kids.
 You’re not.
-Forgiving your Ex doesn’t let him or her off the hook or condone their actions.
+Forgiving your Ex doesn’t let them off the hook or condone their actions.
 It doesn’t release them from legal or financial accountabilities.
 It doesn’t excuse them from the consequences of their actions.
 And, it doesn’t mean that you don’t get to set and hold strong boundaries about what you will allow and what you won’t.
 Letting go of your hurt, helplessness and anger in no way implies that what happened was OK with you.

 Myth 2: Forgiving Someone Means Making Peace with Them